MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-refresh.png "Select refresh")

+As mentioned in step one, the first match results in the creation of a unfied master entity while all subsequent matches result in the expansion of that entity.
+Hence, beyond the blue line on the summary section, another signal for the completion of the matching process is the appearenece of the unified entity in the **Entities** page.
+Upon clicking the entities tab you should see that new entity:

+//match addition 1

+Clicking the master entity will show you a preview of it's records as shown below.
+Note that:
+- The **Scores** column reflects how certain it is that each of the records were accurately matched (confidence scores)
+- The rest of the columns present the data that was taken from the two original entities.
+Columns to the left of the *Scores* column present data taken from the first entity while columns present data taken from the second entity

+// match addition 2

-- Now you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps 4-7).
+- At this point you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps 4-7).
 However, it's recommended to go through at least a portion of step 4 in order to validate the quality of your match which, in turn, can help you decide whether to continue to Merge or reconfigure your match definitions.

 ## Step Four (optional): Reviewing and validating the first match pair
 Here you will learn how to evaluate in depth your first match's quality and improve it.
 There are a few things you can do.